Janiqueel finds out what HKTDC is all about and what it offers through its trade fairs and online platform.

 Gifts and Premium Fair.

 In all, there will be twenty events between the start of 2019 and May with more to follow.
-Having hosted 4,360 exhibitors in 2018, the Gifts and Premium Fair is once again expected to be the largest event of HDTDC’s season.
+Having hosted 4,360 exhibitors in 2018, the Gifts and Premium Fair is once again expected to be the largest event in the world.
 Books, sports and leisure, printing and packaging, diamonds and pearls, electronics, and film and TV to name just some.
 These are major events and HKTDC stages and manages them all.

-Check out the website for information on online sales.
+Check out their website for fair information.
 There is a scheme whereby one can join become a member, earn points and find rewards and benefits for various levels of membership.
-Membership also scores extras ant the trade fairs.
+Membership also scores extras at the trade fairs.
 It’s well set up and an interesting take on online shopping and a springboard to the many fairs and expos that HKTDC builds and maintains.